xcp-ng/xcp-ng-org/docs/installation/install-xcp-ng.md

 :::danger
 We **strongly discourage** the installation of XCP-ng on USB drives.
 The frequent writing actions required by XCP-ng can rapidly degrade a USB drive due to:
-* XAPI: This is the XenServer API database, which undergoes constant changes.
+* <abbr title="Xen Project Management API">XAPI</abbr>: This is the XenServer API database, which undergoes constant changes.
 This results in significant write operations, which are detrimental to the longevity of USB drives.
-Note: The XAPI database maintains the state of all XCP-ng operations and is replicated across each host (from the slave).
+Note: The <abbr title="Xen Project Management API">XAPI</abbr> database maintains the state of all XCP-ng operations and is replicated across each host (from the slave).
 * Logs: XCP-ng generates a substantial amount of debug logs.
 A possible solution is to use a remote syslog.
 :::